 This programme is for individuals already working in environmental conservation who seek to broaden or update their knowledge, and for graduates who wish to become professionally involved in conservation and environmental management.

-Professional and conservation organisations have advised on the content of this degree, ensuring strong links between the programme and the needs of the conservation industry and it has received a 'Best Practice' award from the CIEEM.
+Professional and conservation organizations have advised on the content of this degree, ensuring strong links between the programme and the needs of the conservation industry and it has received a 'Best Practice' award from the CIEEM.
 The programme is structured around four compulsory courses that integrate theoretical and practical aspects of contemporary conservation and environmental management.

-Students develop an interdisciplinary understanding of modern-day conservation and environmental management, and gain a practical understanding of ecological techniques and strategies.
+Students develop an interdisciplinary understanding of modern-day conservation and environmental management and gain a practical understanding of ecological techniques and strategies.
 They also acquire the skills to critically apply environmental management techniques and methods to practical situations and to understand modern-day decision making and the underlying criteria and values.
 In addition, they gain specific knowledge and skills through their chosen optional courses.

-There is a high component of practical work including fieldtrips.
+There is a high component of practical work including field trips.

 This programme is accredited by the CIEEM.

 To provide a broad-based understanding of the current issues facing practitioners.

 To equip graduates to develop a career in the environmental sector.

 - To enable students to develop a portfolio of skills and specialist knowledge of a particular area during the research project.